amaglas4231/Knapsack-08/README.md

+## How it works

+// Explain what it does and how to play.

 ## Structure of the code

 In src we have 3 folders:
-- Bot - for the bot related classes:
+- GeneticA - for the genetic algorithm:
                         <Class.java>    // write the names of the classes
                         <Class.java>
 - Implementation - for the implementation classes: